s5k6/semaphore/sem/doc/sem.markdown

     seconds since the epoch.
 Use the `date` command to calculate this, see examples.

-`-l`
-  ~ literally use the semaphore name, i.e., skip the naming magic
-    described in Notes on Names below.

 `-v ‹level›`
   ~ be verbose.
 Sets the level of verbosity to the given value, or
     increases by one if no value is given.
+The default level is 1, so `-v0` is pretty quiet.

 `-q`
   ~ Query semaphore value, before performing any wait/post operation.